Legal-Engineering-Standards-Association/agreements-data-standard/Contributing.md

 # Community Specification Contribution Policy 1.0

-This document provides the contribution policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
-Additional or alternate contribution policies may be adopted and documented by the Working Group.
+This document provides the contribution policy for specifications and other documents developed using the Community Specification process in each repository of the Legal Engineering Standards Association organization (“the Association”).
+Additional or alternate contribution policies may be adopted and documented by the Association.

 ## 1. Contribution Guidelines.

-This Working Group accepts contributions via pull requests.
+This Association accepts contributions via pull requests.
 The following section outlines the process for merging contributions to the specification

 **1.1.
-Issues.**  Issues are used as the primary method for tracking anything to do with this specification Working Group.
+Issues.**  Issues are used as the primary method for tracking anything to do with this specification Assocation.

 **1.1.1.
 Issue Types.**  There are three types of issues (each with their own corresponding label):